hsway/p4/readme.md

 I also noticed that the delete confirmation popovers don't work on my iPhone.

+I may also make a few commits after the due date, but I promise I'll restrict myself to styling changes. ;)

 ## Outside code
 * Bootswatch Journal: <http://bootswatch.com/journal/>
 * delete confirmations: <https://github.com/Tavicu/bootstrap-confirmation>